Cole-Godfrey/BOTTI/README.md

 - **Strategic Ability Usage:** BOTTI can now make intelligent decisions about when and how to use abilities.
 - **Integration with Existing Systems:** The DQN works alongside our YOLO-based object detection system, combining high-level strategy with precise aiming and shooting.

+NOTE: I have trained an agent using this DQN and it has been decent, however I will be improving on it further.
+Since GitHub doesn't allow files larger than 25MB, I can't upload the trained model (almost 500MB), so you will have to train it on your own.
+I recommend training it for at least 100 episodes, which for me took about 8 hours.
+I trained it for about 30 on VALORANT and it seemed to not get stuck, but also is just aimlessly wandering around the environment.
+If anyone has a solution to upload the model, please let me know.

 ## Installation

 ### Prerequisites